Tap to get financing

 HUD 221(d)(4) Loans for New Construction and Substantial Rehabilitation

-The HUD 221(d)(4) loan is perhaps the industry's best and most affordable loan option for developers who want to build or substantially rehabilitate a multifamily property.
-These loans begin at $4 million and can go up to $100 million or more, and are available for market-rate, affordable, and rental-assistance developments.
 Plus, HUD 221(d)(4) loans have 40-year fixed-rate terms, plus a 3-year interest-only construction period.
 For properties with a significant amount of affordable housing units, developers may be able to take advantage of low income housing tax credits (LIHTCs).
 In addition, these loans can take advantage of a builder sponsor profit and risk allowance (BSPRA), which allows the general contractor to take a small amount of equity in the project, which can significantly reduce the amount of cash needed at closing.

-Learn More about HUD 221(d)(4) Loans
+Learn more about HUD 221(d)(4) Loans

 HUD 223(f) Loans for the Acquisition and Refinancing of Multifamily Properties

-The HUD 223(f) loan is a highly effective option for borrowers who want to acquire or refinance multifamily properties.
-HUD 223(f) loans begin at $1 million (though exceptions are sometimes made), and have no maximum loan amount.
 These loans typically have a 35-year fixed-rate term, though the term can be as short as 10 years, as long as the loan remains fully amortizing.
 Like HUD 221(d)(4) loans, HUD 223(f) properties with a certain number of affordable or low-income housing units may quality for low income housing tax credits (LIHTCs).

-Learn More about HUD 223(f) Loans
+Learn more about HUD 223(f) Loans

 HUD 223(a)(7) Refinancing Loans for Existing HUD Multifamily Borrowers